 When I say steel yourself, I don’t say you should go into a review meeting dreading the worst.
 What I do however mean is that you need to be mentally prepared to deal with all that the meeting throws at you.
 This means, that if you hear something you do not like, about your work, or the way you work, then you should be able to react calmly and rationally and get your point across, rather than getting angry, losing your temper or dissolving into tears.
 Emotions are not bad.
 However, they definitely do have their place and a performance review is not the place for them.

-☑ Prepare your thoughts about your future plans
+☑ Discuss about your future plans

-A discussion about your future plans might be inevitable during a review process.
+A discussion about your future plans might be inevitable during the review process.
 Especially, if the review comes around at the end of the year.
 You should have at least some idea of what you want to work on.
 The idea in itself need not be concrete or set in stone.
 It should, however, give your manager and you an indication of what avenue you would like to pursue next.

 ☑ Draw up your own goals and objectives for the following year